Jayden Hibbert

-Jayden Hibbert (born 5 August 2004) is a professional footballer who plays for Major League Soccer club Atlanta United.
+Jayden Hibbert (born August 5, 2004) is a professional footballer who plays as a goalkeeper for Major League Soccer club Atlanta United.
 Born in the United States, he has represented Jamaica at international level.

 Early life

-Hibbert played youth soccer with ODP, Next Gen, the New York Red Bulls Academy, and the Cedar Stars Academy.
+Born in Teaneck, New Jersey, Hibbert attended St. Benedict's Preparatory School.
+He played youth soccer with ODP, Next Gen, the New York Red Bulls Academy, and the Cedar Stars Academy.

 College career

 In 2022, Hibbert began attending the University of Connecticut, where he played for the men's soccer team.
 During the 2023 season, he was named the Big East Conference Goalkeeper of the Week twice.
 After the 2023 season, he was invited to attend the MLS College Showcase.

 Club career

 Hibbert played with the Cedar Stars Rush in USL League Two in 2021 and 2022.

 At the 2024 MLS SuperDraft, Hibbert was selected in the first round (19th overall) by Atlanta United FC.
 In January 2024, he signed a professional contract with their second team, Atlanta United 2, in MLS Next Pro.
 In June 2024, he was sent on loan to the Birmingham Legion in the USL Championship for the remainder of the 2024 season.
 He made his debut for Birmingham on June 19, posting a clean sheet in a 3-0 victory over San Antonio FC.
 On July 10, he was recalled from his loan by Atlanta.

 Ahead of the 2025 season, he was promoted to a first-team contract with Atlanta United FC.
 On July 13, 2025, he made his Major League Soccer debut with the first team against Toronto FC.